Multi-task Learning-based CSI Feedback Design in Multiple Scenarios: Abstract

 \section{Abstract}

-For frequency division duplex systems, the essential downlink channel state information (CSI) feedback includes the links of compression, feedback, decompression and reconstruction to reduce the feedback overhead.
-An efficient CSI feedback method is the auto-encoder (AE) structure based on deep learning, but it faces problems in actual deployments, such as selecting the deployment mode when deploying in a cell with multiple complex scenarios.
-Rather than designing an AE network with enormous complexity to deal with CSI of all scenarios, a more realistic mode based on multi-tasking is to divide the CSI dataset by region/scenario and use multiple yet relatively simple AE networks to handle subregions' CSI.
-However, both require high memory capacity for user equipment (UE) and are not suitable for low-level devices.
-We propose a new UE-friendly-designed framework based on the multi-tasking mode.
-Via multi-task-learning, our framework, single-encoder-to-multiple-decoders (S-to-M), designs the multiple independent AEs into a joint architecture: a shared encoder corresponds to multiple task-specific decoders.
-We also complete our framework with GateNet as a classifier to enable the base station autonomously select the right task-specific decoder corresponding to the subregion.
-Experiments on the simulating multi-scenario CSI dataset demonstrate the advantages of our proposed S-to-M over the other benchmark modes, i.e., significantly reducing the model complexity and UE's memory consumption.
+For frequency division duplex (FDD) systems, downlink channel state information (CSI) feedback is essential.
+Deep learning-based auto-encoder (AE) structures have shown promise in reducing feedback overhead.
+However, designing a super-large AE network to handle the CSI of all scenarios is not practical.
+A more practical approach is to divide the CSI dataset by region/scenario and use multiple simple AE networks.
+However, this method requires high memory capacity, making it unsuitable for low-end user equipment (UE).
+In this paper, we propose a new UE-friendly framework based on multi-tasking mode.
+Our framework, called single-encoder-to-multiple-decoders (S-to-M), uses multi-task-learning to design multiple independent AEs into a joint architecture with a shared encoder that corresponds to multiple task-specific decoders.
+We also integrate GateNet as a classifier to enable the base station to autonomously select the right task-specific decoder for the subregion.
+Our experiments on a simulated multi-scenario CSI dataset show that our proposed S-to-M framework outperforms other benchmark modes by significantly reducing model complexity and UE memory consumption.